Provably Efficient Regularized Online RLHF with Generalized Bilinear Preferences: Introduction

+On the other hand, much RL and LLM literature has increasingly explored strongly convex penalties \emph{other than} reverse KL to achieve distinct structural benefits.
+For example, negative Shannon entropy is used in max-entropy exploration~\citep{ziebart2008entropy,neu2017entropy,haarnoja2018soft}; mixtures of reverse KL divergences are used to yield more diverse and less biased alignment~\citep{le2025multiple,aminian2025multiple}; the chi-squared divergence is known to provably mitigate overoptimization~\citep{huang2025chi-squared}; and Tsallis entropy can encourage sparse policy selection~\citep{lee2018tsallis,chow2018tsallis}.
+Broader classes of regularizers -- such as $\alpha$-R\'enyi entropies~\citep{zhang2026renyi}, Csisz\'ar $f$-divergences~\citep{wang2024f-divergence,go2023f-divergence,xu2025f-divergence}, and expected or strongly convex regularizers~\citep{yang2019regularized,geist2019regularized} -- have been studied as well.

+Because prior max-regret analyses rely entirely on the \emph{closed-form solution} of the KL-regularized bandit~\citep{ye2024general,wu2025greedy,nayak2025logarithmic}, it is unclear whether similar polylogarithmic regret can be attained for regularized games with non-KL regularizers.
+This motivates our central theoretical question:

+\paragraph{The GBPM Abstraction and Theoretical Setup.} To answer this, we require a theoretically tractable mathematical abstraction, analogous to the linear BTL model~\citep{bradleyterry1952,plackett1975}.
+To this end, we adopt the \textbf{\textit{Generalized Bilinear Preference Model (GBPM)}}~\citep{lee2025gl-lowpopart,zhang2025bilinear}: given \emph{item-wise} features $\bm\phi^1, \bm\phi^2 \in \sR^d$, the preference probability is modeled as $P^*(\bm\phi^1 \succ \bm\phi^2) := \mu\left( (\bm\phi^1)^\top \bm\Theta_\star \bm\phi^2 \right),$ where $\mu(\cdot)$ is a link function satisfying $\mu(z) + \mu(-z) = 1$, and $\bm\Theta_\star \in \sR^{d \times d}$ is a \emph{skew-symmetric} matrix of rank at most $2r < d$.
+By considering such a contextual counterpart to the linear BTL model~\citep{zhu2023rlhf}, GBPM allows us to isolate the statistical complexity of online RLHF and rigorously analyze the impact of general regularizers.

-\item \textbf{Key Technical Novelty: Quadratic Bound on Dual Gap.} Central to the analyses of both \texttt{GS} and \texttt{ETC} is a new bound on the dual gap, which may be of independent interest.
-We show that the dual gap of any greedy NE policy is upper bounded by the \textit{square} of the estimation error of $\bm\Theta_\star$.
-Our analysis leverages the skew-symmetry and strong convexity of the regularized game objective, and the integral probability metric representation of the $\ell_1$-distance~\citep{muller1997ipm} to derive a \emph{self-bounding quadratic inequality}. \textbf{(\cref{sec:regularized})} \end{itemize}
+\paragraph{Contributions.} Under the GBPM framework, we demonstrate that ``fast'' regret rates are achievable for \textbf{\textit{any}} strongly convex regularizer.
+Our technical contributions are two-fold: \begin{itemize}[leftmargin=*] \item \textbf{Quadratic Bound on Dual Gap.} We show that the dual gap of any greedy NE policy is upper bounded by the \textit{square} of the estimation error of $\bm\Theta_\star$ for \textbf{\textit{any}} strongly convex regularizer.
+Our analysis leverages the skew-symmetry of GBPM, the strong convexity of the regularized game objective, and the integral probability metric representation of the $\ell_1$-distance~\citep{muller1997ipm} to derive a novel, \emph{self-bounding quadratic inequality} \textbf{(\cref{sec:regularized})}.

-We compare our regret bounds with prior arts under \GBPM~in Table~\ref{tab:results}, where it can be seen that we obtain state-of-the-art for \emph{any} link function $\mu(\cdot)$ and \emph{any} (strongly convex) regularizer $\psi(\cdot)$.